 IPEDS is the Integrated Postsecondary Education Data System.
 It is a system of interrelated surveys conducted annually by the U.S. Department’s National Center for Education Statistics (NCES).
 IPEDS gathers information from every college, university, and technical and vocational institution that participates in the federal student financial aid programs.
 The Higher Education Act of 1965, as amended, requires that institutions that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
-These data are made available to students and parents through the College Navigator college search Web site and to researchers and others through the IPEDS Data Center.
+These data are made available to students and parents through the College Navigator college search website and to researchers and others through the IPEDS Data Center.

 - What IPEDS data is included in Core Data?

-EDUCAUSE is providing a subset of IPEDS data for the convenience of Core Data participants, including geographic region, sector, level, degree offerings, institutional category, revenues, expenses, net assets, endowment assets, student FTE/headcount, faculty FTE/headcount, and more.
-Because there is a delay in the public release of IPEDS data, we are not always able to provide data for the same time period as specified in the Core Data survey.
+EDUCAUSE is providing a subset of IPEDS data for the convenience of Core Data Service participants, including geographic region, sector, level, degree offerings, institutional category, revenues, expenses, net assets, endowment assets, student FTE/headcount, faculty FTE/headcount, and more.
+Because there is a delay in the public release of IPEDS data, we are not always able to provide data for the same time period as specified in the Core Data Service survey.

 - What is College & University Professional Association for Human Resources (CUPA-HR)?

 CUPA-HR is the association for higher education human resources professionals.
-EDUCAUSE has forged a partnership with CUPA-HR enabling EDUCAUSE Core Data participants to access aggregated IT compensation data from the CUPA-HR 2012 Administrative and Mid-level salary surveys.
+EDUCAUSE has forged a partnership with CUPA-HR enabling EDUCAUSE Core Data Service participants to access aggregated IT compensation data from the CUPA-HR Administrative and Mid-level salary surveys.

-- When will 2013 data collection begin?
+- When will 2016 data collection begin and end?

 - I am a Core Data Administrator for my institution.
 How do I authorize a colleague on my campus to enter survey data?